I can help you build high engagement workplaces that reflect integrity and an awareness of the value of people and their

-Prior to beginning my own business, I worked at Clemans, Nelson and Associates, a Midwest labor relations consulting firm, where I represented clients at the State Labor Relations Board and worked as a consultant while learning the in’s and out’s of management consulting from some amazing people.
-What I remember best from that time was the mentoring I received from many experienced labor negotiators who came from the ranks of unions to represent management.
-They were mavericks and pioneers, but more importantly, the best ones carried their values for strong worker-employer relationships within them and taught me to do the same.
+Prior to beginning my own business, I worked at Clemans, Nelson and Associates, a Midwest labor relations consulting firm, where I represented clients at the State Labor Relations Board.
+I learned from lawyers who represented management and negotiators from the ranks of unions.
+What I remember best from that time was the mentoring I received from experienced labor negotiators who carried forward their values for strong worker-employer relationships and taught me to do the same.

-Going back even further, I worked as a residential treatment counselor for emotionally disturbed children at The Villa Maria outside of Baltimore where I learned pretty much everything I needed to know about how groups work as every dysfunction was amplified and one had to think on one’s feet 24/7 or be outdone by the group.
-This was my first job after college (after a short stint as a research assistant at Johns Hopkins University in the department of Psychology) and eventually after this job I went on to get a Masters in Management, Labor and Human Resources at The Ohio State University.
+Going back even further, I worked as a residential treatment counselor for emotionally disturbed children at The Villa Maria outside of Baltimore where I learned pretty much everything I needed to know about group dysfunction.
+One had to think on one’s feet 24/7 or be outdone by the group.
+This was my first job after college (after a stint as a research assistant at Johns Hopkins University in the Department of Psychology).
+Eventually, I went on to get a Masters in Management, Labor and Human Resources at The Ohio State University.

 The client is the system…I work in service to the whole organization. – Peter Hawkins